 What types of problems can you solve if you matched your own supply and demand data?
 Share your thoughts on social media.

 This post is the first in a series.
-Stay tuned for part two, which will delve deeper into the types of insights you’ll gain by matching supply and demand data using MDM.
+Read part two, which delves deeper into the types of insights you’ll gain by matching supply and demand data using MDM.